zanton123/HaSAPPy/TestHaSAPPy.md

 	    └── ...
 ```

-Genome sequences of many common species are provided at:
+Genome sequences and indices for read mapping for common species are available at:

 http://support.illumina.com/sequencing/sequencing_software/igenome.html